AuthorCarpentry/executable-documents-rstudio/04-publishing.md

 In your GitHub account, create a new repository (the name doesn't matter) and make sure to check the box for Initialize this repo with a README file.
 Open Finder of Windows explorer on your computer.
-Navigate to the DtSTUDENT2018 directory and find the .html file you've been knitting.
+Navigate to the data directory and find the .html file you've been knitting.
 Rename this file to `index.html`.

 On GitHub, click on 'Upload a file'.
 Drag